1. Can I access the data in SUNRISE Contacts on a secure web page of my choosing?

 Our encryption is not based on Apple or other big software companies' tools.
 We are independent, and have no intentions to provide "backdoor solutions" to our encryption.
 Any attempts to do so would only compromise your security and privacy and can render the internet useless for economic purposes, such as consumers purchasing online with their credit cards.
 This is particularly true should any "backdoor solutions" get accidentally leaked onto the internet for hackers and organised crime syndicates to exploit.

-Should some authorities still be worried about not knowing what is happening in the community because people are using these encryption technologies, the only effective long-term solution to the problems arising from those selected individuals and/or groups who may cause trouble for authorities is simply this:
+Should some authorities still feel worried about not knowing what is happening in the community because people are using these encryption technologies, the only effective long-term solution to the problems arising from those few selected individuals and/or groups who may cause trouble for authorities is simply this:

 - Start a new world order.